 When people create a blog or a website in WordPress, they think about the look of their web pages and how the readers will see them.
-But, they neglect sometimes to learn how to change the favicon in WordPress, and make their sites memorable s and easy, to find among other links if every person’s bookmark bar.
+But, they neglect sometimes to learn how to change the favicon in WordPress and make their sites memorable s and easy, to find among other links if every person’s a bookmark bar.

 Before starting, let’s talk a little bit about the importance of a Favicon and why you should use it.
 Well, we are billions of web surfers, and we are all saving our best pages or websites in the browser’s bookmark bar.
 That will make things easier, and we can easily revisit any articles at any time, but the problem starts when a website was saved without that icon we called “Favicon“, it’s the “Favorite Icon” in the bookmark bar.